How to contract a trek or trip with us?

 Hotel rooms

 Some accommodation has a triple room or can include an extra bed.
-If you are really interested in this option, please contact us.
+If you are interested in this option, please contact us.

-Personal Information Form
+Personal Information

-• And finally, we will need to know if you have any medical problems or allergies, as well as if there is any food that you cannot eat because you do not like it or because you have any dietary restrictions for any reason (although in general, it is you who choose your food).
+- And, finally, if you want, you can let us know if you have any medical problem or allergies, as well as if there is any food that you cannot eat because you do not like it or because you have any dietary restrictions for any reason (although in general, it is you who choose your food).

 Confirmed reservation